bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-All of its data comes from the props passed into the component.
-The app component stores the state which can be changed through events and functions and is therefore a stateful component.
+<p>All of its data comes from the props passed into the component.
+The app component stores the state which can be changed through events and functions and is therefore a stateful component.</p>
-In this section (20), you learned why and when to utilize stateful or stateless components in your React apps based on your specific needs.
-You also observed that although a stateless component can't directly pass state, it can still trigger actions that will update the state of other components.
+<p>In this section (20), you learned why and when to utilize stateful or stateless components in your React apps based on your specific needs.
+You also observed that although a stateless component can't directly pass state, it can still trigger actions that will update the state of other components.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 21 of module 2 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>21.
 Managing state in React</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->